verhas/repl/BUILTINS.md

 REPL$ > exit
 ```

 It may happen that the application has some unsaved values.
-In this case the command will give you a warning and will
+In this case, the command will give you a warning and will
 not exit.
 This lets you to execute the commands that save the data.
 If you want to force exit you have to use the
 command in the format